Translate

 Share Your Story

-Please share your experience with Medicaid Expansion using the form below.
+Please share your experience with Medicaid programs, including Medicaid Expansion, using the form below.
 Consider the following questions in your story.

-- How has Medicaid Expansion impacted your access to health care and your life overall?
+• How has Medicaid impacted your access to health care and your life overall?

-- What health services have you received through Medicaid Expansion – from doctor visits to mental health care to prescriptions – and how have they made a difference in your life?
+• What health services have you received through Medicaid programs – from doctor visits to mental health care to prescriptions – and how have they made a difference in your life?

 Bill Status